 Northern Outdoors’ Response to COVID-19

-Northern Outdoors Resort:
+Current Status of Northern Outdoors Resort: OPEN!

 What to Expect at Northern Outdoors

 Northern Outdoors opened on July 1st, 2020 with heightened precautions in place across our resort to ensure the safety of our staff and guests.
 It was a challenging time as we all adjusted to the new normal.
 We now have one year of adapting to ever-changing mandates, and feel very confident in our team’s ability to adapt to changes and provide the best and safest vacation experiences to our guests.
-We don’t know what the next 6 months will bring; all we know is what guidance and mandates are currently in place.
+We don’t know what the next few months will bring; all we know is what guidance and mandates are currently in place.
 Northern Outdoors is committed to abiding by all guidance put forth by the State of Maine and the CDC, while also providing the outdoor adventure experiences you know, love, and need!
 Below you will find current travel guidance in the state of Maine, general guidelines for the resort, our current brewpub operating plan, and summer 2021 procedures (as reference).
 Please keep in mind all of these guidelines are subject to change per state and federal guidance.

 The Office of Governor Mills, in conjunction with guidance from the CDC, has the following measures in place to protect the health and well being of Mainers & visitors: